Get Started with the MoPub SDK for Unity

 From the Unity menu bar, select MoPub → Manage SDKs.

 Click Install for any mediation network you want to integrate.
 Doing so downloads the desired network’s

 .unitypackagearchive containing the adapters, as well as the dependencies XML required for the Jar Resolver.

 Option 2.
 Integrate Manually

 Download the latest MoPub Unity plugin here.

 To import the MoPub Unity plugin, double-click on the

 MoPubUnityPlugin.unitypackage, or go to Assets → Import Package → Custom Package.
 Keep all the files in the Importing Package window selected, and click Import.

-Place the network SDKs and adapter files in your Unity project according to the file extensions, as shown:
+Place any required binaries in your Unity project according to the file extensions, as shown:

 SDK File Type Path to place the network SDKs Note Android